gunjjoshi/stdlib/apps/labs/posts/automating-ufuncs-generation-in-stdlib.md

 // ... more combinations for int16, int8, uint32, uint16, uint8, uint8c
 ```

 This approach enables efficient runtime dispatch.
-The system computes an index into [this array](https://github.com/stdlib-js/stdlib/blob/develop/lib/node_modules/%40stdlib/math/special/abs/lib/types.js) array based on the input and output dtypes, then uses that same index to look up the appropriate scalar kernel in a [parallel array](https://github.com/stdlib-js/stdlib/blob/develop/lib/node_modules/%40stdlib/math/special/abs/lib/data.js).
+The system computes an index into [this array](https://github.com/stdlib-js/stdlib/blob/develop/lib/node_modules/%40stdlib/math/special/abs/lib/types.js) array based on the input and output dtypes, then uses that same index to look up the appropriate scalar kernel in a [strided array](https://github.com/stdlib-js/stdlib/blob/develop/lib/node_modules/%40stdlib/math/special/abs/lib/data.js).
 This eliminates complex branching logic during the hot loop of array processing.

 Next, you'd create the native C addon that bridges JavaScript and the scalar implementations.
 This involves mapping each type combination to the appropriate scalar function, whether that's `stdlib_base_abs` for float64, `stdlib_base_absf` for float32, `stdlib_base_cabs` for complex128, or `stdlib_base_labs` for int32.
 The challenge is ensuring every one of those 59 type combinations has the correct C function pointer.